Choose a Bat in Five Steps

 How to Choose a Bat

 Buying a new baseball or softball bat can be overwhelming, whether it’s for your 6-year-old or high schooler.
-But, with the following information, Building Rome Series makes the entire process simpler.
+Building Rome Series simplifies the process.

 Here is how to choose a bat in five steps: